HideOnShroud/kaggle-intermediate-ml/README.md

 - Ordinal encoding
 - Handling high cardinality

+## Pipelines

+**File**: `exercise-pipelines.ipynb`

+Pipelines are essential for deploying complex models.
+In this exercise, you will:
+- Learn about the importance of pipelines
+- Build and use pipelines for data preprocessing and model training

 ## Contributing

 If you have any suggestions or improvements, feel free to create a pull request or open an issue.
 Contributions are welcome!